Fraud

 If you still do not recognise the transaction after having completed the checks above and continue to be concerned that you have been a victim of fraud, you must report your concerns to your bank or payment services provider (“PSP”) immediately.
 It is your bank’s or PSP’s responsibility to contact the beneficiary bank or PSP and investigate your concerns.
 We recommend providing your bank or PSP with as much detail as possible for an efficient and effective investigation.

 Please remember that fraud is a crime.
 In addition to reporting it to your bank or PSP, you should also report it to the police via the ActionFraud website.
 The police will log the details of the incident and give you a crime reference number.
+In European jurisdictions, please follow the local process for reporting fraud to an appropriate law enforcement agency.

 What happens next?